francisywk/mirai-metro/content/wiki/mugen-station.md

       content: 7 June 2015
 ---

-**Mugen** ([Chinese](https://en.wikipedia.org/wiki/Traditional_Chinese_characters "Traditional Chinese characters"): 無限, [Cantonese Yale](https://en.wikipedia.org/wiki/Yale_romanization_of_Cantonese "Yale romanization of Cantonese"): *Mòuhhaahn*), alternate station name **Central Park**, is a station of [Mirai Metro](/wiki/mirai-metro "Mirai Metro") in Mirai's City Loop CBD.
+**Mugen** ([Chinese](https://en.wikipedia.org/wiki/Traditional_Chinese_characters "Traditional Chinese characters"): 無限, [Cantonese Yale](https://en.wikipedia.org/wiki/Yale_romanization_of_Cantonese "Yale romanization of Cantonese"): *Mòuhhaahn*), alternate station name **Mugen Mirai**, is a station of [Mirai Metro](/wiki/mirai-metro "Mirai Metro") in Mirai's City Loop CBD.
 It is a major transit station and [terminus](https://en.wikipedia.org/wiki/Train_station#Terminus "Terminal station") station of the {{< wiki/link route="V" >}}.
 Located within the divisions of Mugen, the station is one of the first stations of Mirai Metro when it opened in 2015, and it located underneath the [Mirai Tower](/wiki/mirai-tower "Mirai Tower"), the tallest building in the The Grid.
 In addition of serving the [megatall](https://en.wikipedia.org/wiki/Skyscraper "Skyscraper") building, the station also serves many skyscrapers within the vicinity of the station.

 The station is connected to {{< wiki/link station="Mirai" >}} station by underground pedestrian walkway.
 The walk between the two stations typically takes less than a minute.
 Some sections of the tunnels are equipped with moving walkways.